raghavmits/ecommerce/README.md

 1. **Automatic Cart Creation**: A shopping cart is automatically created when a user is registered
 2. **Real-time Inventory Management**: Product stock is updated in real-time when items are added to or removed from carts
 3. **Product Availability**: Products are automatically marked as inactive when stock reaches zero
-4. **Checkout Process**: When a cart is checked out, a new empty cart is created for the user
+4. **Checkout Process**: When a cart is checked out, the cart is deleted, stock is updated and a new empty cart is created for the user.
+Therefore the user always has a cart assigned to them.

 ### Optimizations

 1. **Pagination**: All list endpoints support pagination for better performance with large datasets
 2. **Filtering and Sorting**: Product listing supports filtering by various attributes and custom sorting
-3. **Partial Updates**: PATCH endpoints for efficient partial updates of resources
+3. **Indexing**: The application automatically creates indexes for better search and retrieval performance
 4. **Asynchronous Operations**: All database operations are asynchronous for better performance

 ## 5. Running Unit Tests